bhazard/airflow-sandbox/README.md

 ### Add Workers

-This one is easy, thx to `docker-compose`:
+This one is easy, thanks to `docker-compose`:

 `docker-compose up --scale worker=2`